-Investment activities in China by foreign investors are principally governed by the Industry Guidelines of Encouraged Foreign Investment, or the Industry Guidelines, and the Special Administrative Measures (Negative List) for Foreign Investment Access, or the Negative List, which were promulgated and are amended from time to time by the Ministry of Commerce, or the MOFCOM, and the NDRC, and together with the PRC Foreign Investment Law and its respective implementation rules and ancillary regulations.
-The Industry Guidelines and the Negative List lay out the basic framework for foreign investments in China, classifying businesses into three categories with regard to foreign investments: "encouraged," "restricted," and "prohibited."
-Industries not listed in the Industry Guidelines or the Negative List are generally deemed as falling into a fourth category "permitted" unless specifically restricted by other PRC laws.
+Investment activities in China by foreign investors are principally governed by the Industry Guidelines of Encouraged Foreign Investment and the Special Administrative Measures (Negative List) for Foreign Investment Access, which were promulgated and are amended from time to time by the Ministry of Commerce and the NDRC, and together with the PRC Foreign Investment Law and its respective implementation rules and ancillary regulations.
+The industry guidelines and the negative list lay out the basic framework for foreign investments in China, classifying businesses into three categories with regard to foreign investments: "encouraged," "restricted," and "prohibited."
+Industries not listed in the industry guidelines or the negative list are generally deemed as falling into a fourth category "permitted" unless specifically restricted by other PRC laws.

-On October 26, 2022, the MOFCOM and the NDRC released the Industry Guidelines of Encouraged Foreign Investment (2022 Version), which came into effect on January 1, 2023 and replaced the previous version of the Industry Guidelines of Encouraged Foreign Investment.
-On December 27, 2021, the MOFCOM and the NDRC promulgated the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Version), or the 2021 Negative List, which became effective on January 1, 2022 and replaced the previous version of the Special Administrative Measures (Negative List) for Foreign Investment Access.
+On October 26, 2022, the Ministry of Commerce and the NDRC released the Industry Guidelines of Encouraged Foreign Investment (2022 Version), which came into effect on January 1, 2023 and replaced the previous version of the Industry Guidelines of Encouraged Foreign Investment.
+On December 27, 2021, the Ministry of Commerce and the NDRC promulgated the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Version), or the 2021 Negative List, which became effective on January 1, 2022 and replaced the previous version of the Special Administrative Measures (Negative List) for Foreign Investment Access.

-On March 15, 2019, the National People's Congress, or the NPC, approved the PRC Foreign Investment Law, which came into effect on January 1, 2020 and replaced three then existing laws on foreign investments in China, namely, the PRC Sinoforeign Equity Joint Venture Enterprise Law, the PRC Sino-foreign Cooperative Joint Venture Enterprise Law, and the PRC Wholly Foreign-invested Enterprise Law.
+On March 15, 2019, the National People's Congress approved the PRC Foreign Investment Law, which came into effect on January 1, 2020 and replaced three then existing laws on foreign investments in China, namely, the PRC Sino-foreign Equity Joint Venture Enterprise Law, the PRC Sino-foreign Cooperative Joint Venture Enterprise Law, and the PRC Wholly Foreign-invested Enterprise Law.
 The PRC Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign- and domestic-invested enterprises in China.
 The PRC Foreign Investment Law establishes the basic framework for the access to and the promotion, protection, and administration of foreign investments in view of investment protection and fair competition.

-According to the PRC Foreign Investment Law, foreign investments shall enjoy pre-entry national treatment, except for those foreign-invested entities that operate in industries deemed to be either "restricted" or "prohibited" in the "negative list."
-While foreign investors shall refrain from investing in any of the foreign "prohibited" industries, foreign-invested entities operating in foreign "restricted" industries shall require market entry clearance and other approvals from relevant PRC governmental authorities.
-The PRC Foreign Investment Law does not comment on the concept of "de facto control" or contractual arrangements with variable interest entities, however, it has a catch-all provision under the definition of "foreign investment" to include investments made by foreign investors in China through means stipulated by laws, administrative regulations, or other methods prescribed by the PRC State Council.
-Therefore, it still leaves leeway for future laws, administrative regulations, or provisions to provide for contractual arrangements as a form of foreign investment.
+According to the PRC Foreign Investment Law, foreign investments should enjoy pre-entry national treatment, except for those foreign-invested entities that operate in industries deemed to be either "restricted" or "prohibited" in the "negative list."
+While foreign investors should refrain from investing in any of the foreign "prohibited" industries, foreign-invested entities operating in foreign "restricted" industries are required to obtain market entry clearance and other approvals from the PRC governmental authorities.
+The PRC Foreign Investment Law does not comment on the concept of "de facto control" or contractual arrangements with variable interest entities, however, it has a catch-all provision under the definition of "foreign investment" to include investments made by foreign investors in China through means stipulated by laws, administrative regulations, or provisions to provide for contractual arrangements as a form of foreign investment.
 Furthermore, the PRC Foreign Investment Law provides that foreign-invested enterprises established according to the said three existing laws regulating foreign investments may maintain their structure and corporate governance within five years after the implementation of the PRC Foreign Investment Law.